kylerlittle/hackmit-puzzles-2019/README.md

 Since 2014, HackMIT has released an annual admissions puzzle, similar to an online puzzlehunt that guarantees admission to the first 50 teams that solve them.
 Each year has a different theme, and this year's theme was the Avengers!

 For the past 3 years, my team has attempted solving them.
+Here are our results:
-In 2017, we solved them and made the top 50.
-In 2018, we got stuck on the last puzzle and unfortunately did not make it.
-In 2019, we solved them and made the top 50.
-Regardless of the result, the experience is extremely fun, and we applaud the HackMIT organizers for going to such effort to make these puzzles.
-Despite how frustrating they can be at times, we appreciate all of their hard work; it makes for quite an amazing experience.
+- 2017 -- we solved them and made the top 50
+- 2018 -- we got stuck on the last puzzle and unfortunately did not make it
+- 2019 -- we solved them and made the top 50

+No matter the result, the experience is extremely fun and worth the countless hours spent solving them.
+We applaud the HackMIT organizers for going to such effort to make these puzzles.
+Despite how frustrating solving them can be at times, we appreciate all of the hard work required to make them.
+It's an amazing experience.

 This year, we decided to do a write-up of our experience and how we solved the puzzles.